-Use the links in the blue column to the right to travel through Sonoma County, to reserve a room at a resort, bed and breakfast, inn or hotel in Sonoma County, to tour San Francisco or to book Discount Travel.
+Use the links in the blue column to the right to travel through Sonoma County, to reserve a room at a resort, bed and breakfast, inn or hotel in Sonoma County, or to tour San Francisco.

 The original home of wine production in northern California, Sonoma County offers vacationing travelers a variety of other attractions including its dramatic coastline, winding Russian River and old growth redwoods.
 In addition to vineyards and wineries you will also see herds of cattle and sheep, orchards, gardens and many different varieties of farms.

 Gloria Ferrer Champagne Caves Vista Terrace provides a panoramic view of the southern end of the Sonoma Valley.
 Read my illustrated artice for more panoramas and information on wine caves and champagne cellars.

 Paradise Ridge Winery has a viewing deck with a panoramic view of the northern end of the Sonoma Valley.
 Follow the links in the blue column to the right for many more Sonoma Valley pictures and wineries.

 A brief History of Sonoma County

 Indian tribes including Coast Miwok, Pomo and Wappo inhabited Sonoma County for thousands of years harvesting the area's abundant dear, bear, salmon, sea otters and great whales.